AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When using the Apache Tika MIME type detection feature, the assets uploaded using the `AssetManager.createAsset` method leave a temporary file named `apache-tika-*.tmp` file in the temporary directory.
 This temporary file uses all the available free disk space (NPR-36545).

 * All DRM-protected assets are downloaded and user selection to download specific asset is not followed (CQ-4327422).
+* Cannot drag assets to `pathfield` in Touch UI (NPR-36849).
+* Asset detail panel disappears when selecting an asset in the Column view (NPR-36667).

 ### [!DNL Dynamic Media] {#dynamic-media-65100}